Gary is a long standing member of the Wharfedale Group, and has long experience of car restoration work. This is the story as told by Gary.

 STEVE & NICOLA ELLMORE

-Steve & Nicola are newcomers to the Wharfefdale Group joining in early 2017.
+Steve & Nicola joined the Wharfefdale Group in early 2017.
 Steve says on joining the Register he was assigned to the York Group, but enjoys having a foot in both York & Wharfedale camps.

 Steve is the owner of a very nice TR5, and takes up the story -